youse/MMM-PlexNowPlaying/README.md

 The last part is to pull in the lovely [xml2js](https://github.com/Leonidas-from-XIV/node-xml2js) XML parser.

 ##Module Usage
 The entry in the `module array` in your `config.js` can look as follows.
-The serverurl field is **mandatory**.
+The serverURL field is **mandatory**.
 All other fields have default values.

 ```
         {